thedarkcolour/Future-MC/README.md

 If you would like to see incomplete features of the mod, create a file called "debug_future_mc.txt" in your .minecraft folder.
 Incomplete features are Scaffolding, Loom functionality, and Globe banners.

+Just a quick reminder that this project is under an All Rights Reserved license.